Beware over-50s' life insurance

 Four problems with the SunLife plan

 So far, it's all sounding pretty marvellous – no surprise these plans are so popular.
 Yet, as I've said before, there are huge holes and risks in these supposedly 'simple' policies.
-It's not just Axa, but as it's the main provider of these policies I'm focusing on it here.
+It's not just SunLife, but as it's the main provider of these policies I'm focusing on it here.

 I want to draw your attention to two key clauses that when put together contain a problem so noxious it needs to be shouted about…

-You need to pay the premium for life or your plan will end and you'll get nothing back.
+You need to pay the premium for life or your plan will end and you'll get nothing back

-You could pay in more than the cash lump sum paid out.
+You could pay in more than the cash lump sum paid out

-Get its over-50s plan and you need to keep paying until you die.
+Get its over-50s' plan and you need to keep paying until you die.
 There are no breaks, so you won't be able to stop paying, yet the lump sum paid out is fixed.
 So the longer you live, the more you pay, while the amount paid back remains static.

 Evaluating these plans requires a bit of simple arithmetic, often not even calculator-worthy, so here goes...

 These days, insurers can't discriminate based on gender, so let's call our example Bob – short for Robert or Roberta.
-(S)he's a 65-year-old in decent health who loves dancing and spending time with the family and who decides to put £5 a month aside in Axa's over-50s plan.
-It promises to pay out a lump sum of £725 on death.Therefore if (s)he carries on paying past this age, Bob will be making a loss.
+(S)he's a 65-year-old in decent health who loves dancing and spending time with the family and who decides to put £7 a month aside in the SunLife over-50s' plan.
+It promises to pay out a lump sum of £1,193 on death.

 While it's impossible to know, statistical averages give you a good idea of the risk.
 The Office for National Statistics How long will my pension need to last? will give you an idea.

-In Bob's case, the average shows that a man who has reached age 65 in good health would be expected to live until age 86, a woman until age 89.
+In Bob's case, the average shows that a man who has reached age 65 in good health would be expected to live until age 88, a woman until age 90.

-An average 65-year-old woman will pay in £1,440 and receive £725.
-An average 65-year-old man will pay in £1,260 and receive £725.
+An average 65-year-old woman will pay in £2,100 and receive £1,193

 Of course, no one lives an average life, so factor in your health and the longevity of other members of your family to see whether you're likely to live for longer or shorter.
 The table below shows how much it costs and the payout rates for different age and price combinations – and remember: the older you are, the longer your life expectancy.